-The shortest day of the year is behind us and 2021 is upon us.
+Summer is upon us, and Portland is about to get hot! hot! hot!
 It’s time to start scoping out the best places to cool off with the kids on long, sunny afternoons and weekend days.
-The Portland area has tons of awesome swim spots you’ll want to grab when the warm weather finally hits and restrictions lift.
-These nearby locations are perfect for whiling away the long, gorgeous summer days while the kids splash and play.
+The Portland area has tons of awesome swim spots that are perfect for whiling away the long, gorgeous summer days while the kids splash and play.
 So get out a paper and pen and go ahead and start planning, we’ve listed all of our favorite nearby swim holes below.

 High Rocks Park